 Getting Started

-Welcome to the Professional Linux User Group!
-You’re likely here because you want to take a structured approach to learning Linux.
-Our community is passionate about sharing knowledge—we come together voluntarily to create these web-books as companion materials for our interactive courses.
+Welcome to the Professional Linux Users Group!
+You're likely here because you want to take a structured approach to learning Linux.
+Our community is passionate about sharing knowledge.
+We come together voluntarily to create these web-books as companion materials for our interactive courses.

 We call them interactive because participation with your peers during the course time frame is required to earn a certificate.
 That said, you are also free to follow along with the materials at your own pace.
 Inside each book, you'll find everything you need: labs, worksheets, and recorded lecture videos.